Straggler Robust Distributed Matrix Inverse Approximation: Preliminary Background

-Computing $\Ab^{\dagger}$ in order to solve \eqref{OLS} directly is itself intractable for large $m$, as it requires computing the inverse of $\Ab^T\Ab$.
-We address this in subsection \ref{pr_pinv_alg_subsec}.
-Instead, we use gradient methods to get \textit{approximate} solutions; e.g. SD or CG, which require less operations, and can be done distributively.
-One could of course use other methods, e.g. Newton's.
+Computing $\Ab^{\dagger}$ to solve \eqref{OLS} directly is intractable for large $m$, as it requires computing the inverse of $\Ab^T\Ab$.
+Instead, we use gradient methods to get \textit{approximate} solutions, e.g. SD or CG, which require less operations, and can be done distributively.
+One could of course use second-order methods, e.g. such as Newton–Raphson, Gauss-Newton, Quasi-Newton, BFGS.